google sheets

 Conclusion

-Importing an Excel sheet into Google Docs can streamline your workflow, but managing and analyzing your data efficiently can still be challenging.
+Importing an Excel sheet into Google Docs can streamline your workflow, but managing and analyzing data efficiently remains challenging.

 Drop CSV